 For each performance measure, provide information on the aggregated data that will enable the State to analyze and assess progress toward the performance measure.
 In this section provide information on the method by which each source of data is analyzed statistically/deductively or inductively, how themes are identified or conclusions drawn, and how recommendations are formulated, where appropriate.

-Number and percent of licensed waiver providers that maintained a valid license required to meet the provider qualifications for the type of waiver service they provide.
-N: Number of waiver providers who maintained a valid license.
-D: Total number of waiver providers who are required to maintain a license.
+100% of licensed waiver providers will maintain a valid license required to meet the provider qualifications for the type of waiver service they provide.